 First year anywhere is difficult.
 You have to adjust to a whole new environment, befriend a group of strangers, and leave your familiar routine behind.
 Sometimes the change can take a toll on you and become overwhelming, but the most important thing is to always remember the reason you’ve decided to make these changes.
-If you’re a freshman at Rochester, here are some common mistakes freshmen (including myself, long ago) make.
+If you’re a first year at Rochester, here are some common mistakes first years (including myself, long ago) make.

 1. Not maintaining a semi-regular sleep schedule.

 Living away from family and curfews often leads to watching Netflix and the sunrise together.
 While this type of living may sound extremely fun and attractive, it becomes a problem once it develops into your regular schedule.
 Believe it or not, you still have classes to attend the next day and not having enough sleep can have a detrimental effect on your grades and mental and physical health.
 Try to maintain a semi-regular sleep schedule, and if you didn’t get enough sleep the night before, recharge with naps throughout the day!

 2. “Forgetting” to call your family at least once a week.